Edgar Berlanga: Chasing the record

 By late 2020, Berlanga's record had improved to 16–0, with all of his victories coming in the 1st round, although some critics would consider his previous opponents, "tin cans", catching the attention of media as he was closing in on the official world record for consecutive 1st-round KOs held by Ali Raymi.
 On December 12, 2020, Berlanga equalled Young Otto's record when he knocked out Ulises Sierra in the first round.
-Berlanga attempt to capture the world record for consecutive 1st-round KOs ended on April 24, 2021 when he was taken the full distance in his unanimous decision victory against Demond Nicholson in his 17th pro fight.
+Berlanga's attempt to capture the world record for consecutive 1st-round KOs ended on April 24, 2021 when he was taken the full distance in his unanimous decision victory against Demond Nicholson in his 17th pro fight.

+Rise up the ranks

 Berlanga vs. Cóceres

 On October 9, 2021 on the undercard of Tyson Fury vs. Deontay Wilder III, Berlanga overcame a knockdown in the ninth round against former WBO title challenger Marcelo Cóceres to attain his eighteenth successive professional victory.
 He won via unanimous decision with all three scorecards reading 96–93.

-Shoulder Bite Incident
+Berlanga vs. Angulo

 Berlanga attracted controversy due to an incident during his June 11, 2022 fight against Roamer Alexis Angulo, during which a frustrated Berlanga attempted to bite Angulo on the shoulder.
 The incident was not noticed at the time by referee Ricky Gonzales.
 Berlanga went on to win the fight by unanimous decision.
 The following day Berlanga joked about the incident saying "I was about to do a Mike Tyson on him".
 Berlanga received criticism for this comment and later apologized.
 The New York State Athletic Commission later fined Berlanga $10,000 and suspended him from professional boxing for a period of six months for the incident.